47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 $ travis encrypt-file travis-deploy-key travis-deploy-key.enc
 ```

-You are going to see the next response:
+You are going to see the following response:

 ```
 encrypting travis-deploy-key for [org]/[project]